By Victor Uyanwanne

 “If Jesus was not born in the first place, He would not have had the opportunity to die for the sins of the world,” we argued.

-The congregation clapped and clapped as each group dished out their arguments and counter-arguments.
+The congregation clapped and cheered as each group dished out their arguments and counter-arguments.
 But there was no set panel of judges to decide which group won or lost the debate.
 It wasn’t necessary to have one, I guessed.

 In the end, there was no victor and there was no vanquished.
-The moderator, an elder in the church, simply climbed the pulpit and declared: “Jesus Christ was born to die.
-Both His birth and death and resurrection are all important.”
+The moderator, an elder in the church, simply climbed the pulpit and declared:

 The congregation again clapped and cheered until we (all the debaters) exited the stage, happy.

-Born to die, but resurrected in power
+Born to die, but He resurrected in power

 Yes, Jesus was born to die.
 But that’s not the complete story.
 The complete story is that He resurrected on the third day and now He is alive forever.